khofstadter/CS220AU-DP/index.md

 In this way, tech companies are collecting and tracking our data.
 Here is one question. **How much and what kind of data do these companies track?** We will explore this in the following text.

 ## Data collection;Why, when, and how
+Recently, any web page that we visit will ask us to agree on essential cookies and privacy policy and need to choose whether we accept all cookies or not.
+By clicking 'Yes' or 'Agree' at the end of the privacy policy that appears when you open a web page, we allow companies to collect our data.

 ## Methods of data collection